charlieroberts/imgd4000-2024/day_4_flocking.md

 Goal: Get started on the [Agent-based simulation assignment](./agents_assignment.md) and continue wrapping our brains around Unreal’s C++ "features".

 ## Start
 Go ahead and create a new, blank, C++ game project.
 No need to import the starter content... you can always do that later if you need it and it can shorten compile times to leave it out.
-Name the project “FlockingGame”; if you choose another name make you change all corresponding code snippets to reflect the correct name of your `GameModeBase` subclass.
+Name the project "Flocking"; if you choose another name make you change all corresponding code snippets to reflect the correct name of your `GameModeBase` subclass.

 ## Who’s in charge here?
 I’m recommending an architecture similar to the following: